maksimdrachov/zephyr-rtos-tutorial/docs/threads/introduction.md

+*What are threads?*

+*How do I define threads in Zephyr?*

+*How does Zephyr choose which thread to run?*

 ## Key concepts
 - **Stack area**: a region of memory used for the thread's stack.
 The size can be adjusted as required by the thread's processing.
 - **Thread control block**: for internal bookkeeping of the thread's metadata.
 An instance of the type `k_thread`.